chrisbs6/ip-address-classification-project/README.md

 - **features_2013.csv / features_2023.csv:**
   These files include additional intermediate feature extraction results.

+**Note:** Due to the huge size of the original data files, the raw data (e.g., very large binary or output files) were not uploaded.
+Only the processed and aggregated CSV/TXT files are included in this submission.

 ### Notebook Files (in the `notebook` folder)

 - **data_exploration.ipynb:**